cheesehero112/notes/Chihiro's Study Progress.md

 9/11/22: Started!
 Finished up to video 11 (end of section 2 Big O Notation).

 ### Udemy Mead/ React:

+10/9/22: Finished section 19 (hooks, context, fragments) at the end of the course.(Skipped video 87 of section 10 - section 18 for now)

 9/20/22: Finished up to video 86 (section 10: Redux) - might skip to section 19.